Pivotal Events

 Pivotal Events act as splitters of the main EventStorming narrative.

-They are instrumental in building a structure for the many narrative of a business flow, and provide information that later may be useful in decomposing the system.
+They are instrumental in building a structure for the many narratives of a business flow, and provide information that may be useful later, when decomposing the system into possible Bounded Contexts.

 Detecting Pivotal Events